marianaborgal/P001_RealEstate_Insights/README.md

    * Summer starts on June 21st<br>
    * Fall starts on September 23rd<br>
    * Winter starts on December 21d<br>
+* Business criteria to determine wether a property should be bought are:
+   * Property must have a 'condition' equals or bigger than 3.
+   * Property price must be below or equal the median price on the region (zipcode)

 * The variables on original dataset goes as follows:<br>